Legal Translation of Whistleblower Reports

 That serious mishap is just one of many that occur in companies that fail to utilize experienced legal translators in their cross-border investigation processes.
 Indeed, KPMG conducted a study several years ago that concluded that more than a third of companies identified language differences as the primary challenge in cross-border investigations.

-Translation Services for Cross-Border Investigations
+Legal Translation Services for Cross-Border Investigations

 Conducting a cross-border investigation is one of the most complex challenges that face corporations today.
 Rife with legal, language, and cultural differences, a corporation’s cross-border investigations have obstacles in every step of the process, which includes:

-• Intake of the initial lead or allegation
+• Intake of the initial lead or allegation of fraud

 • Short-term action steps